Who we help

 Build it, document it, file it

 The judging criterion is one of the few O-1A building blocks where the outreach is genuinely in your control.
-You do not need a gatekeeper to say yes to a publication pitch or a journalist to decide your story is worth covering.
+You do not need a gatekeeper to say yes to a publication pitch, or a journalist to decide your story is worth covering.
 You need an email and a technical background.
 The doors are open.

 Concord works with founders to map exactly which judging opportunities fit their profile, handles the outreach strategy, and makes sure the O-1A judging criterion evidence is tight enough to hold up under USCIS scrutiny.
-If you are building your O-1A evidence portfolio and want a clear plan, start with our webinar on how to qualify for the O-1A.
-Or go deeper with the O-1A Visa Guide: everything you need for a successful application in 2026.

 Begin your visa journey with Concord